A guide to applicants for Doctoral Scholarships

 NoteThe AMRF reserves the right not to award the full value of the working expenses if they deem the use is not well justified or that the ‘expense’ comes under another component of the Scholarship.

-General* The applicant’s academic record will be taken into account by the Medical Committee.* Awards to successful applicants will be dependent on confirmation of registration for a PhD, MD or Master’s degree.
+General* The applicant’s academic record will be taken into account by the Medical Committee.* Awards to successful applicants will be dependent on confirmation of registration for a PhD or MD.

-* Co-tenuring of other Scholarships will not be permitted, nor may Doctoral Scholars undertake additional remunerated employment without the consent of the AMRF.
+* Co-tenuring of other Scholarships will not be permitted.* Doctoral Scholars require the consent of the AMRF to undertake additional remunerated employment during their scholarship tenure.

 Our contact details